junxit/us-congress-bills-116/bill.md

 >   - **(2)** In this subsection, a covered veteran is a veteran who—
 >     - **(A)** is described in section 2101(a)(2) of this title;
 >     - **(B)** first receives assistance under this chapter on or after October 1, 2020;
->     - **(C)** as of the date of the veteran’s application for assistance under paragraph (1), most recently received assistance under this chapter more than ten years before such date; and
+>     - **(C)** as of the date of the veteran’s application for assistance under paragraph (1), most recently received assistance under this chapter more than 10 years before such date; and
 >     - **(D)** lives in a home that the Secretary determines does not have adaptations that are reasonably necessary because of the veteran’s disability.

 ## § 5.
 Improvement to work-study allowance program